-See previous email for part
+See previous email for part 1

-The Peace Center project is located at the end of a promenade that originates in the north at the Tel-Aviv Port and terminates in the south in Jaffa’s al-Ajami neighbourhood – one of the city’s poorest.
-It is the same al-Ajami, where the 4,000 Palestinians (out of 70,000), that were left in Jaffa after the 1948 War were concentrated, subjected to military law.
+The Peace Center project is located at the end of a promenade that originates in the northern rich neighborhood of Tzukei Aviv and terminates in the south in Jaffa’s al-Ajami neighbourhood – one of the city’s poorest.
+It is the same al-Ajami, where Palestinians who did no flee Jaffa after the 1948 War were concentrated and subjected to military law.
 The building does not embody or reflect these historical events, nor its physical context.

 During the last century one can see the changing relationship between the two cities- Jaffa and Tel Aviv; from Tel-Aviv being a suburb of Jaffa, to Jaffa being a neglected suburb of Tel-Aviv.

 In 1918 Tel-Aviv had 5,400 inhabitants (100% Jews), Jaffa had 65,000 inhabitants (87% Arabs, 12% Jews).

-Today more than 400,000 people live in Tel-Aviv-Jaffa, only 4% of them are Palestinians.
+Today more than 400,000 people live in Tel-Aviv-Jaffa; only 4% of them are Palestinians.
 Jaffa was the largest Arab city in Palestine before 1948.
-It was known as a port-city with its advanced industries, especially its oranges industry.
+It was known as a port-city with its large oranges industry.

 Today, ‘Jaffa oranges’ is internationally known as an Israeli brand.

 After the 1948 war only 4,000 out of 71,000 Palestinians remained in Jaffa.
 The others were driven out and many of them moved to Gaza as refugees.
-The journey that started with the Palestinian refugees’ ship - ended at the shore of Gaza with few belongings, not knowing if they will ever see their homes and their land again.
-These last years their grandchildren are the people subjected to destruction in Gaza.
+The journey that started with the Palestinian refugees’ ship ended at the shore of Gaza; with few belongings, not knowing if they would ever see their homes and their land again.
+Their grandchildren are the same people who suffered the last war’s destruction in Gaza.

-After the ‘48 war, the Palestinians that were left in Jaffa were concentrated in al-Ajami and were subjected to military law.
+After the ‘48 war the Palestinians that were left in Jaffa were concentrated in al-Ajami and were subjected to military law.
 Wire fences were constructed to mark the border of the Palestinians’ living area; a border they could not cross.

-Their movements were severely restricted until 1966.
-Decades later, for completely different reasons, we can find another gated-community in jaff, the notorious project called ‘Andromeda Hill’.
+The Palestinians who were limited to live in al-Ajami had their movements severely restricted until 1966.
+Decades later, for completely different reasons, we can find another gated-community in Jaffa, the infamous project called ‘Andromeda Hill’.
 This luxurious complex, inhabited by wealthy Jewish residents, was surgically implanted in an environment that didn’t want it in the first place.
-The destruction and years of neglect on the one hand, and the real state close to medittranian beach on the other hand, made al- Ajami a perfect site for rich and quick investors.
+The destruction and years of neglect on one hand versus the enticing real estate close to Mediterranean beach on the other hand, made al- Ajami a perfect site for greedy investors.

-The city that suffered omission and neglect, faces today another kind of occupation called gentrification, which pushes many of its inhabitants aside.
-The elimination of Palestinian presence from the urban landscape, definitely continues.
+The city that has suffered omission and neglect, faces today another kind of occupation called gentrification, which pushes many of its inhabitants aside.
+The elimination of Palestinian presence from the urban landscape continues.

-This ravishing building looks as if it was surgically implanted in an environment that didn’t want it in the first place.
-The layers of greenish concrete, of which the building is constructed, symbolize "the historical layers of this place", as the Architect declared, but the structure totally ignores the complexity of layers that are represented in this urban context: the Muslim cemetery on the southern side, the mosque to the northeast and the poor houses of al-Ajami on the east facing the glitzy real-estate projects, for Jews only.
+The Peres Center for Peace’s ravishing building looks as if it has been surgically implanted in an environment that didn’t want it in the first place.
+The layers of greenish concrete, of which the building is constructed, symbolizes "the historical layers of this place", as the Architect declared, but the structure totally ignores the complexity of layers that are represented in this urban context: the Muslim cemetery on the southern side, the mosque to the northeast and the poor houses of al-Ajami on the east that are facing the glitzy real-estate projects; for Jews only.